-In 1901 Henry and Elizabeth's daughter "Louisa" Young, a 27 year old drapers assistant, born Rudgeway was living at 8 Lowndes Terrace, Knightsbridge where along over 100 others she was employed by "Harvey Nicholls".
+In 1901 Henry and Elizabeth's daughter Mary "Louisa" Young, a 27 year old drapers assistant, born Rudgeway was living at 8 Lowndes Terrace, Knightsbridge where along over 100 others she was employed by "Harvey Nicholls".
 Mary Louisa Young married William Spencer Sharp on 20 January 1904 in Alveston.
 William was a 33 year old farmer, son of Henry Sharp, farmer.

 In 1911 William and Mary were living at 3 Hitherfield Road, Streatham and William was a furnishing cost clerk.
 The census confirms Mary had been born in Rudgeway, Gloucestershire.
 They had three children.

 - Marjorie Louise Sharp.
 Born 1905 in Oxted, Surrey.
 Baptised 28 May 1905 at Limpsfield, Southwark.
 She was confirmed on 7 December 1921 aged 16 in St Margaret's Southwark.

 - John Osborn Sharp.
 Born 8 April 1908 in Merton, Surrey.
 Baptised 14 June 1908 at Christ Church, Mitcham.
 John was confirmed on 6 December 1922 at St Margaret's, Stretham Hill.
 On 3 July 1927, a 19 year old draughtsman, sailed on S.S.
 Laconia arriving in Massachusetts.
 On 22 August 1947 he again arrived in New York on the S.S.
 Marine Flasher.
 He was an engineer whose last permanent address was Folkestone, Kent.
 Travelling with him was his wife Joyce Enid Sharp and their two children.